matbloch/coding_quickstarter/CMake/cmake.md

 # CMake

+To compile your C++ code you have two options:
+- A. Compile from commandline using `make`
+- B. Compiling with your IDE

-- Build system to generate various `make` commands
+CMake is a build system to generate various `make` commands - you don't have to write you're own `makefiles`.
+It is composed:
-- Written in `CMakeLists.txt` file
+- Of configuration files written in `CMakeLists.txt` files
 - `<packageName>.cmake` for CMake package configuration